Updated: October 4, 2021

 Have questions about the medical exam?

-If you need help or have questions about the medical exam or the Form I-693, please leave a comment or reach to our team and we’ll get back to you shortly.
+If you need help or have questions about the medical exam or the Form I-693, please reach to our team and we’ll get back to you shortly.